lisa-lumos/Apache-Spark/04-spark-execution-model-and-architecture.md

 >>> df = spark.read.json("C:/demo/notebook/data/people.json")
 >>> df.show()

-# this url is the Spark Context web UI.
+# This url is the Spark Context web UI.
+It is only available when the spark application is running.
 # localhost:4040/jobs/

-# The above UI is only available when the spark application is running.

 ```